ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/S1B-docker-02-container-basic-operations/README.md

 docker help | less
 ```

-- Run `docker COMMAND --help` to see more information about specific command.
+- Run `docker COMMAND --help` to see more information about a specific command.

 ```bash
 docker run --help | less
 ```

-- Download and run `ubuntu` os with interactive shell open.
+- Download and run `ubuntu` os with an interactive shell open.

 ```bash
 docker run -i -t ubuntu bash